EliotKhachi/publicZk/202309120445/README.md

 ## Types
 EBS volumes are characterized by Size (Gb), Throughput (Bits/s), and IOPS (R/W operations per second).
 There are gp2, gp3, io1, io2, st1, and sc1. g\* are general purpose, io\* are high-performance, and s\* are HDD.

+## Multi-Attach
+Multiple EBS volumes can be attached to a single ec2 instance if they are of the io1/io2 type.
+Maximum of 16 instances per EBS volume.
+Must use a file system that is cluster-aware (not XFS or EX4).

 ## References
 [AWS Docs - Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html)